grafana-operator/grafana-operator-experimental/docs/docs/_index.md

 Our official documentation for the operator.
 Hopefully you will find everything you need in here, if not feel free to open an issue, write on slack or even better submit a pr.

+## Examples

+Just like in v4 we have a number of examples to look at.

 ## Cross namespace grafana instances